pucit-sp/lab03-faizan531/Problem3/README.txt

 if the string found is :

-	This Lab is SP Lab 1.
+	This exercise is SP exercise 1.

-and you have to replace Lab with exercise. than answer should be
+and you have to replace exercise with exercise. than answer should be

- :	This exercise is SP Lab 1.
+ :	This exercise is SP exercise 1.